Summary of 10 things to put on your HR portal…

-Some HR software, like Cezanne HR, offer integrated portals which provide companies with a ‘one-stop shop’ where they can give staff access to the vital information they need, and a platform where everyone can have a voice.
+Some HR software solutions, like Cezanne HR, offer integrated portals which provide companies with a ‘one-stop shop’ where they can give staff access to the vital information they need, and a platform where everyone can have a voice.

 So, what are the top things you can include in your HR portal?